weekly bubbler group workshop

 TO REGISTER, VISIT OUR GOOGLE FORM: https://forms.gle/tmopD4NkWziBadSC8

 Looking to be a part of a friendly writing community?
 Free and open to adult writers of all levels, this winter the Bubbler will be hosting a four-week all-genre workshop.
-This class will be led by some of Madisons brightest minds and will keep your creative flame alive throughout our darkest months!
+Keep your creative flame alive throughout our darkest months!
 This class will be instructed by the writer and advocate T. S. Banks.

 Each workshop is free with advance registration.
 We encourage you to register and attend all consecutive sessions in February, but it is not mandatory.
 Registration is open and will remain open for the span of the workshop.

 If you have any questions about signing up, please contact workshops coordinator Aaron Fai at firstname.lastname@example.org.